bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/_index.md

 {{< figure src="images/code-types.svg" alt="Types structure diagram" >}}

 This figure helps give an overview of the generated code structure.
-Let's take a look what each of these objects is.
+Let's take a look at what these objects are.

 **[Server]({{< relref "/docs/code-structure/server" >}})** is generated from `server` AsyncAPI entity.
 The main purpose of server is to keep the information to easily open a **Channel** to this server.
 For this,